Launched on 15 July 2016, it’s been an exciting time as Nourish Network has found its feet and place in the local community.

 Providing families with fruit, vegetables, bread, eggs, non-perishables and other essentials to relieve financial strain and increase nutritional intake.

-Nutritional information and education sessions along with cooking demonstrations to encourage better health.
+Nutritional information and education sessions along with cooking demonstrations to encourage better health (when accessible).

 - Social and emotional support

 Most of our families are single mothers, fathers or grandparents with custody of grandchildren who are in need of social and emotional support.
 Our aim is to create a community of givers who look out for and assist others.